maximus-brown/maximus-brown.github.io/_posts/2020-08-15-DexoWorlds.md

 The best explanation for this comes straight from the creators.

 > Yes!
 Well, some.
 The concept of DexoWorlds is based upon the scientific field of Exoplanet Searches and Characterization.
 The types of stars you can find, including their properties (like mass, surface temperature, color, etc.) are all based on what you might actually find in a typical spiral galaxy.
 In addition, the locations of the planets around these stars determine if conditions are right for there to be liquid water and potentially life on each planet.
 In terms of the colors, rings, and moons, well, we took some artistic liberties.
 In all, DexoWorlds are 50% science and 50% art!

+### Q&A : What is one thing you're most excited about in the future for the Cardano community?

+> I'm most excited about the release of smart contracts slated for less than a month from now, which will add a whole new level of creativity and versatility to the ecosystem.
+It's incredible to see what artists and developers have already been able to achieve on Cardano, so I can only imagine what's going to come next!

 ### How can I learn more about DexoWorlds?
 One of the best ways to see what the DexoWorlds team is up to is visit  their active Discord community or reach out to them on Twitter.
 I've provided links to both below.